kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:06:03:

-If you've been looking at DevonThink you'd know all the stuff that I could talk about with it?
+If you've been looking at DEVONthink you'd know all the stuff that I could talk about with it?

 00:06:09:

-Um, if you aren't looking into DevonThink unless you just genuinely have a problem with maintaining lots and lots of files and documents and things like that over a long period of time.
+Um, if you aren't looking into DEVONthink unless you just genuinely have a problem with maintaining lots and lots of files and documents and things like that over a long period of time.

 00:06:22: